digital-work-lab/theses/docs/topics.md

 - TOC
 {:toc}

-## Error Prevalence in Academic Search Queries: An Analysis Using an Automated Validation Tool
+## Error prevalence in academic search queries: An analysis using an automated validation tool

 {: .d-inline-block }
 #design-science